OzzieIsaacs/cps-shelf-adder/readme.md

 ## How to use

 Create a list of books to add to a shelf by exporting it from calibre (Menu convert books, create catalog of books in library)
 Select csv as format, select in options which coloums to export.
-The coloum 'id' has to be exported everythng else is optional.
+The coloum 'id' has to be exported everything else is optional.
 Please make sure that every line in the exported file contains a id, exporting comments and other long texts is therefore not recommended.
 Open the file in the editor and delete all lines which shall not be added to the shelf and save it.
 Important: The items (if more than the id is exported) have to be comma seperated, otherwise the import won't function.